What to Buy when Starting Painting Lessons in Oil or Acrylic

 I now use acrylic paint because it is cheaper, less smelly and easier to clean up.

-You need to decide if you will be painting in oils or acrylics.
+You need to decide if you will be starting painting lessons in oils or acrylics.

 No need to buy expensive brushes.